Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Disagreement-Based Bounds

 We now generalize the previous result for Lipschitz-continuous bounded losses.
 An intuitive measure of disagreement between two models is to compare the decision boundary of the models by comparing their output distributions :

-When this measure of disagreement tends to zero, the models predict the same class for each datapoint sampled from~$\calD$, which means that the models generalize similarly.
-The following \cref{thm:softmaxloss} uses the Chernoff bound for random variables in the interval unit of \citet{foong2022note} (see \cref{thm:chernoff_bound}) in place of the zero-one loss based test set bound exploited by \cref{thm:bin_disag}.
+When this measure of disagreement tends to zero, the models predict the same class for each data point sampled from~$\calD$, which means that the models generalize similarly.
+The following \cref{thm:softmaxloss} uses the Chernoff bound for random variables in the interval unit of \citet{foong2022note} (see \cref{thm:chernoff_bound}) in place of the zero-one loss-based test set bound exploited by \cref{thm:bin_disag}.
 Furthermore, \cref{thm:softmaxloss} provides a bound on a target predictor $f$ given a distribution~$Q$ over a class of surrogate models.
-This allows us to apply PAC-Bayes bounds (as \cref{thm:mcallester}) to the true risk of the target model.
-Still, the following disagreement-based bound for Lipschitz-continuous $[B_{\ell},T_{\ell}]$-losses can be applied to a single surrogate model by setting $Q$ to a Dirac distribution. \begin{restatable}{theorem}{softmaxloss} For a distribution $Q$ over $\calH$, a predictor $f \in \calH$, a Lipschitz loss $\ell : \R^C \times \calY \to [B_{\ell},T_{\ell}]$ with range $\lambda_{\ell} = T_{\ell} - B_{\ell}$ and Lipschitz constant $K_{\ell}$, with probability at least $1-\delta$ over the sampling of $U \sim \calD^m$, we have
+This allows us to apply PAC-Bayes bounds (such as \cref{thm:mcallester}) to the true risk of the surrogate model.
+Still, the following disagreement-based bound for Lipschitz-continuous $[B_{\ell},T_{\ell}]$-losses can be applied to a single surrogate model by setting $Q$ to a Dirac distribution over a single hypothesis. \begin{restatable}{theorem}{softmaxloss} For a distribution $Q$ over $\calH$, a predictor ${f \in \calH}$, a Lipschitz loss $\ell : \R^C \times \calY \to [B_{\ell},T_{\ell}]$ with a Lipschitz constant $K_{\ell}$, with probability at least $1-\delta$ over the sampling of $U \sim \calD^m$, we have